zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Tables moved to independent tab
 * Optimize faster
 * GitHub updater support
-* All translations updates will come in soon
 * I do not monitor WP forums, support email at plugins(at)ruhanirabin.com

 = 1.7.4 =